cjvnjde/clipboard-code/README.md

 1. Make sure the script is executable:

     ```bash
-    chmod +x clipboard-code
+    chmod +x clipboard-code.sh
     ```

+2. Create a symbolic link to the script in a directory that is in your system's `PATH` (e.g., `~/.local/bin` or `/usr/local/bin`) to make it accessible from anywhere without the `.sh` extension:

+    ```bash
+    ln -sr ./clipboard-code.sh ~/.local/bin/clipboard-code
+    ```

-2. Place the script in a directory that is in your system's `PATH` (e.g., `/usr/local/bin`) to make it accessible from anywhere.
+3. Place the script in a directory that is in your system's `PATH` (e.g., `/usr/local/bin`) to make it accessible from anywhere.

 ## Usage